-So the first step is grab a big pile of cards and then start grouping them into suits to see if we can actually put together a complete deck!
+So the first step (at my house anyway) is to grab a big pile of cards and then start grouping them into suits to see if we can actually put together a complete deck!

 Step 2: Shuffle and Deal

 Take the top card from the deck, turn it over and place it beside the deck, forming the discard pile.
 (If the first card turned over is an eight, put it back on the bottom of the deck and turn up the next card.)

 Step 3: Agree on the Rules of the Game

-If he has no such card, he takes one card from the deck, which he can either play (if it matches either the suit or the rank (number) of the face up card), or he must add the card to his hand.
+If he has no such card, he takes one card from the deck, which he can either play (if it matches either the suit or the rank (number) of the face-up card), or he must add the card to his hand.

 The first player to use up all his cards wins.